fpereiro/proof/notes.md

 Then a mconf can have multiple shifting (moving the tape) and printing operations.
 However (and it'll be interesting to see if this changes) it can only take input (read a square) at the beginning, and then it can only set the next mconf once.
 No concept of function calls from within the operations.

-- PE: "The important lesson is that any particular sequence can be cmputed by a variety of different machines.
+- PE: "The important lesson is that any particular sequence can be computed by a variety of different machines.
 However, a particular automatic machine starting with a blank tape always computes the same sequence."

 p85